silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/03_Lists.md

 title: Managing Lists
-summary: Learn how to manipulate SS_List objects.
+summary: The SS_List interface allows you to iterate through and manipulate a list of objects.

 # Managing Lists